apache/druid/docs/api-reference/sql-api.md

 GET https://ROUTER:8888/druid/v2/sql/statements/{queryID}
 ```

-Returns the same response as the post API if the query is accepted or running.
+Returns information about the query associated with the given query ID.
+The response matches the response from the POST API if the query is accepted or running.
 The response for a completed query includes the same information as an in-progress query with several additions:

 - A `result` object that summarizes information about your results, such as the total number of rows and a sample record
 - A `pages` object that includes the following information for each page of results: